 Criminal Investigation Specialist

-The Criminal Investigation Specialist Technical Certificate of Credit begins to introduce students to various careers in the rapidly growing field of forensic science.
-Students will gain introductory exposure to knowledge and skills that may encourage further academic preparation in careers in forensic technology in areas such as crime scene investigation, death investigation, laboratory technology, evidence technology, forensic computer science, and general forensic science or criminal justice fields.
+The Criminal Investigation Specialist Technical Certificate of Credit introduces students to the procedures, techniques, legal concerns and challenges associated with a criminal investigation.
+Combining classroom lectures and practical exercises in the program allows students to better comprehend the various investigative procedures.
+Students will gain introductory exposure to knowledge and skills that may encourage further academic preparation in such areas as forensic technology, crime scene investigation, death investigation, laboratory technology, evidence technology, forensic computer science, and other criminal justice related fields.

 - Must be 16 years of age

 - Completion of high school or GED and submission of official transcript required to apply

 - Achievement of minimum program admission scores in Reading, English, and Math

 - Transfer of previous post secondary credits will be determined by the registrar

 - Student Performance/Graduation Requirements: Students must maintain a 2.0 grade point average and complete all required courses to graduate

 This course presents the fundamentals of criminal investigation.
 The duties and responsibilities of the investigator both in field and in the courtyard room are highlighted.
 Emphasis is placed on techniques commonly utilized by investigative personnel as well as the procedures used for investigating various crimes.

 This course introduces criminal law in the United States, but emphasizes the current specific status of Georgia criminal law.
 The course will focus on the most current statutory contents of the Official Code of Georgia Annotated (O.C.G.A.) with primary emphasis on the criminal and traffic codes.
 Topics include: historic development of criminal law in the United States; statutory law, Georgia Code (O.C.G.A.)
 Title 40-Motor Vehicle and Traffic Offenses; and Supreme Court rulings that apply to criminal law.